arminnh/ma2-multi-agent-system-robot-delivery/README.md

 * Can carry up to 5 pizzas at once.
 * Can only communicate to entities that are within a certain area around them (i.e. the node in the city they are on).
 * Run on batteries which need to be recharged
-  * Charging happens at a charging station which only supports a limited amount of robots to charge at the same time.
+  * Charging happens at a charging station which only supports a limited amount of robots to charge simultaneously.
 * Potential crashes:
   * Can run out of battery.
 In this case, the battery is reset after a time to simulate that someone went out to replace the battery manually.